NeelamSolanki/Sentimental-Analysis-of-Articles/REDME.md

 **This project aims to demonstrate the power of NLP and machine learning in understanding and interpreting human emotions expressed in written text.**

-[Optional: Add a link to your live demo or a link to a blog post about your project]

-[Optional: Include a screenshot of your project's user interface or a visualization of your results]

-**Contributing**

-[Optional: Include guidelines for contributing to your project, such as how to set up the development environment, how to submit pull requests, etc.]

-**License**

-[Optional: Specify the license under which your project is released, e.g., MIT License]

-**Acknowledgments**

-[Optional: Acknowledge any individuals or organizations that have contributed to your project]